Stochastic forex system: Pair stochastics with other indicators

-This lesson should be called: Combining Stochastic Oscillator with other Trading Indicators, but Stochastic System sounds real nice.
+This lesson should be called: Combining Stochastic Oscillator with other Indicators, but Stochastic Trading Strategy sounds real nice.

-Stochastic can be combined with other indicators to develop a trading strategy.
-For our illustrations we will combine it together with:
+The Stochastic indicator can be integrated with additional indicators to construct a robust trading system.
+For our demonstration purposes, we will combine it with:

 - RSI